kairos10/swapi/README.md

 # golang API for Skywatcher(c) wifi modules or AZGTi mounts
 This GO module is usefull to control a wifi-aware *Skywatcher(c)* mount over wifi.

-The module implements a couple of SW methods to control the motors (**SW** functions) and a couple of combo methods to control the mounts in a more complex manner.
+The module implements a couple of SW methods to control the motors (**SW** functions) and a couple of combo methods to control the mount in a more complex manner.

+As of now, the API is not aware of the sky coordinates

 # usage
-To find all awailable mounts available on you network, use the **FindMounts()** function:
+To find all available mounts available on you network, use the **FindMounts()** function:
 ```
 package main